 DO NOT buy any brands product in China as they are going to be super duper expensive because of the import tax.
 However, the price for Chinese brands or no brands product could be very affordable.
 Ooo!!!
 They have very cute turtle production pads by the way, very funny indeed!!!

 Right… it seems like there is a lot you need to pay attention to when you are going to China, but then your dividend will be paid.
-Going to China is a whole new experience, going for a normal snowboarding holiday in Canada, Europe or the States could be fun, but going to China is more like an all-round excitement, their food, culture, people, mountain… You will find it very impressive for a single country to host so many different cultures and people.
+Going to China is a whole new experience, going for a normal snowboarding holiday in Canada, Europe or the States could be fun, but going to China is more like an all-round excitement, food, culture, people, mountain… You will find it very impressive for a single country to host so many different cultures and people.

 Skiing and snowboarding in China could be fun, exciting, cheap and nice.
 For example, the price for heli-snowboarding in Altar, northern Xinjiang in China is just 1/3 than the price in Canada or the United States.